Saint Helen's Island: Visitor attractions

 Several important attractions are found on the island, including the Saint Helen Island Fort, the La Ronde amusement park, the Biosphere (an interpretative museum about the Saint Lawrence River installed in the former American Pavilion from Expo), and an Aquatic Complex (French: Complexe aquatique de l'île Sainte-Hélène) that includes three exterior pools.
-The park is a primary recreational site for Montrealers and hosts frequent concerts and shows, including the L'International des Feux Loto-Québec international fireworks competition and the annual Osheaga music festival.
-As of 2022, it will be the home of Lasso Montreal, a brand new country music themed festival that was originally intended to debut in 2020 but was postponed to 2022 due to the COVID-19 pandemic in Montreal.
+The park is a primary recreation site for Montrealers and hosts frequent events, concerts and shows, including the L'International des Feux Loto-Québec international fireworks competition and the annual Osheaga, Île Soniq. and Lasso Montreal music festivals.

-During the summer season, on Sundays, electronic music fans can enjoy live DJs during the Piknic Elektronic event.
+During the summer season, there are also live DJs at the Piknic Elektronic on sundays.

+St-Helen's island is the also gateway to the Circuit Gilles Villeneuve, a 4,361-metre long car-racing track, located on nearby Notre Dame Island.
+It has played host to the Canadian Grand Prix since 1978.

 Transportation

 The island can be accessed by public transit, by car, by bicycle or by foot.
 The Concordia Bridge links St. Helen's Island to Montreal's Cité du Havre neighbourhood on the Island of Montreal as well as Notre Dame Island (which itself is connected to Saint-Lambert on the south shore by bicycle paths).
 The island is also accessible via the Jacques Cartier Bridge from both the Island of Montreal and Longueuil on the south shore.
 The Yellow Line of the Montreal Metro has a stop on St. Helen's Island: Jean-Drapeau station.